 She joined Komen from the Institute of Medicine (IOM), now the National Academy of Medicine, where she was the Leonard D. Schaeffer Executive Officer, serving as executive director and chief operating officer.
-In that role, she was responsible for directing IOM’s research and policy programs and guiding the institute’s operations on a daily basis.
+In that role, she was responsible for directing the IOM’s research and policy programs and guiding the Institute’s operations on a daily basis.
 While at IOM, she led its partnership with HBO to create an Emmy-nominated documentary series in 2013 on America’s obesity epidemic, The Weight of the Nation, and co-authored a companion book that examined the crisis and proposed solutions.
-She also oversaw over 150 consensus study reports and IOM’s policy forums, a consortium of government, industry, academic, consumer and other representatives that identifies and examines emerging high-priority policy issues in cancer.
+She also oversaw over 150 consensus study reports and IOM’s policy forums, a consortium of government, industry, academic, consumer, and other representatives that identifies and examines emerging high-priority policy issues.

-Previous to IOM, Salerno served as deputy director of the National Institute on Aging (NIA) at the National Institutes of Health, U.S. Department of Health and Human Services.
+Previous to IOM, Dr. Salerno served as Deputy Director of the National Institute on Aging at the National Institutes of Health, U.S. Department of Health and Human Services.
 She oversaw over $1 billion in aging research conducted and supported annually by the Institute, including research on Alzheimer’s and other neurodegenerative diseases, frailty and function in late life, and the social, behavioral and demographic aspects of aging.
 In that role, she designed public-private initiatives to address aging stereotypes, novel approaches to support training of new investigators in aging, and programs to communicate health and research advances to the public.

-She directed the continuum of Geriatrics and Extended Care for the national Veterans Health Administration, Dr. Salerno had oversight responsibility for all geriatrics and long-term care programs for the VA health system and launched widely recognized national initiatives for pain management and improving end-of-life care.
-As associate chief of staff at the VA Medical Center in Washington, D.C., Salerno developed and implemented innovative approaches to geriatric primary care and coordinated area-wide geriatric medicine training.
-She co-founded the Washington D.C.
-Area Geriatric Education Center Consortium, a collaboration of more than 160 educational and community organizations in the Baltimore-Washington region.
+As Chief Consultant for Geriatrics and Extended Care for the national Veterans Health Administration, Dr. Salerno had oversight responsibility for all geriatrics and long-term care programs for the VA health system and launched widely recognized national initiatives for pain management and improved end-of-life care.
+She also co-founded the Washington D.C.
+Area Geriatric Education Center Consortium, a collaboration of more than 160 educational and community organizations within the Baltimore-Washington region.

-A board-certified physician in internal medicine, Salerno earned her MD degree from Harvard Medical School in 1985 and a master of science in health policy from the Harvard School of Public Health.
+A board-certified physician in internal medicine, Dr. Salerno earned her MD degree from Harvard Medical School and a Master of Science degree in Health Policy from the Harvard School of Public Health.
 She has three adult children and is an avid baseball fan.